 Family Preparedness Fact Sheet

-You need to also include a family disaster kit.
+You need a family disaster kit.
 This is a supply kit that will help you and your family survive until emergency personnel are able to reach you.
 Disaster kits are tailored to your family.
 They take into account the people living in your house.

-Indiana Department of Homeland Security wants you to be prepared for any disaster that might take place.
+The Indiana Department of Homeland Security wants you prepared for any disaster that might take place.
 Taking action now will help you and your family be more prepared for any emergency.
-It may take emergency personnel up to 3 days to reach you; therefore, the kits are designed for 3 days.
-Each kit will include basic items like water, food, flash light, battery powered radio, and a first aid kit.
+It may take emergency personnel up to three days to reach you; therefore, the kits are designed for three days.
+Each kit will include basic items like water, food, flashlight, battery-powered radio, and a first-aid kit.

 One gallon of water per person per day.
 This is both for drinking and sanitary purposes.

-- For 3 days, one person needs at least 3 gallons of water.
+- For three days, one person needs at least three gallons of water.

 - Store in clean plastic containers.

-- The hotter it is, the more water you may need.
+- The hotter the weather is, the more water you may need.